 Public Health is encouraging schools to use the Healthy School Approach to promote and enhance the health of students, school staff and the whole community!

 During the 2019-20 school year, Public Health offered a limited number of grants to support healthy schools in the Wellington, Dufferin, and Guelph regions.
 Grants were provided on a first-come, first-served basis.

 See the list of all 2019-20 Healthy Schools.

 What is the Healthy Schools Approach?

-A Healthy Schools approach follows a six-step process and uses the Ministry of Education’s Foundations for a Healthy School framework (PDF, 37 pages, 5 MB).
-These video clips describe this “comprehensive approach”.
+A Healthy Schools Approach follows a six-step process and uses the Ministry of Education’s Foundations for a Healthy School framework (PDF, 37 pages, 5 MB).
+The video clip below describes this process.

 Benefits for schools

 - Incorporates a healthy school approach into day-to-day learning activities

 - Improves student, family and community engagement